 Ratigan is a fantastic villain.
 Hammy, sinister, funny, and voiced by the late, great Vincent Price, Ratigan always elevates the movie when he's onscreen.
 I won't spoil the mystery plot (for those that haven't seen this thirty-year-old film), but I will say that it's a touch silly and clashes with the more grounded tone the rest of the film carries.
 But it hardly matters, because Ratigan is so enthusiastic about it.
 He's cruel to his subordinates, killing one in the middle of his vanity song by having his obese cat Felicia (Frank Welker) devour them at the ring of a bell.
 The rest of the character interactions are great, with the strong personalities of Basil, Dawson, Olivia, Ratigan and his bat henchman Fidget (Candy Candido) bouncing off each other and clashing throughout the story.
 I do wish that there had been a more emotional bond formed between Basil and Olivia, but there's still some solid character development.
 The Basil/Dawson dynamic, however, is spot on.

 Now this is all well and good, but I came here for the animation, so how does it hold up?
-Well, tremendously well, I'd say.
+Tremendously well, I would say.
 The character animation is what grabs you from the start, with Glen Keane's work on Ratigan emerging as the clear standout (though Basil's mannerisms are delightfully energetic).
-The backgrounds never reach the meticulous heights of the Golden Era (a scene that echoes the dozens of clocks in Pinocchio calls attention to his), but they do capture the foggy, dreamy, and dark atmosphere of 1800s London.
-I would have liked to see more shading on the characters, which might have helped bring out even more of that atmosphere (plus, you know, it just looks more dynamic).
+The backgrounds never reach the meticulous heights of the Golden Era (a scene that echoes Geppetto's workshop from Pinocchio calls attention to his), but they do capture the foggy, dreamy, and dark atmosphere of 1800s London.
+I would have liked to see more shading on the characters, which would have helped bring out even more of that dark atmosphere and make the film look more dynamic.
 It's also kind of a shock to my 2010s eyes to see so many Disney characters casually smoking cigarettes and pipes, drinking beer, and firing real guns.
 It's more edgy than the typical animated family film, and I love every ounce of that.

 Speaking of which, the climax featuring the internal gears of Big Ben is surprisingly intense, aided by some of the best computer animation mixed with hand-drawn characters I've ever seen.
 See, the trick back then was to animate something like the gears from all the angles you want in the computer, print every frame out on REAL paper, color them with REAL ink and paint, then composite them with the hand-drawn characters on REAL celluloid, who are inked and painted the same way.
 The result is animation that blends together better than digitally-composited elements ever could.
 Although the Deep Canvas effect from something like Tarzan is more versatile, the eye still senses that there's a disconnect between the CG objects and the hand-animated ones.
 But that Big Ben chase?
 It's visceral, exciting, full of striking visuals, and it all looks seamless.